AdamPaternostro/Azure-Big-Data-and-Machine-Learning-Architecture/README.md

   - The Azure Function will run every 5 minutes and pickup the queue item
   - The Azure Function will kick off the ADF Pipeline CopyLandingDataToDataLake
   - The ADF pipeline will copy the data from the landing storage account to the data lake.

+# Ideas
+- Use Azure Data Share to transfer files from customer that have an Azure subsription.
+This eliminates the need for the customer to perform an upload process.

 # Task List